nodeEnthu/another-angular/README.md

 another-angular
 ===============

-still in works .. following build you own angularjs to make my own..  mainly in an effort to understand angular better and improve js skills
+still in works .. following build you own angularjs to make my own..  mainly in an effort to understand angular better and improve js skills.. any passersby please dont use it

-.. any passersby please dont use it think m done with the scope object
+think m done with the scope object

 It passes following tests

 Scope